-The recruiting process at times can seem overwhelming.
+The college application process for athletes can seem overwhelming.
 With so much to think about and accomplish—from putting together your athletic profile to attending events and making sure the right coaches see you play—it’s easy to forget the fact that you actually have to apply to college.
 If you’re not organized and miss important deadlines, there’s no real safety net.
 It’s up to you to manage your time wisely so you can sign on the dotted line and begin your college athletic career.

-There are seven main parts to the application process:
+There are seven main steps to the college application process for student-athletes.

-By the time you’re ready to apply to college—usually the summer before your senior year—you should have yourtarget list of schools narrowed down.
-You can apply to as many colleges as you’d like, but keep in mind that there are application fees involved, and filling out the forms can be time consuming.
-Every college has different deadlines for their admissions process, so make sure you have a method for organizing those important dates.
-A good practice is to create a spreadsheet or calendar so you can stay on top of the various timelines.
+By the time you’re ready to apply to college—usually the summer before your senior year—you should have your target list of schools narrowed down.
+You can apply to as many colleges as you’d like, but keep in mind that there are application fees involved and filling out the forms can be time-consuming.
+Every college has different deadlines for its admissions process, so make sure you have a method for organizing those important dates.
+A good practice is to create a spreadsheet or calendar to stay on top of the various timelines.

 Insider tip: Student-athletes should consider using the Common Application, which allows you to send multiple schools the same application information at once.
 It’s a huge time-saver.